Why Am I Nervous for a Job Interview

 Write five questions that give you insight into hiring manager priorities and let you demonstrate curiosity and strategic thinking.
 Avoid generic questions; aim for ones that link to the job’s core outcomes.

-Tools to streamline preparation
+Tools to Streamline Preparation

 Phase 2 — Prime: Dress, Rehearse, and Regulate Your System